MicrosoftDocs/msix-docs/msix-src/desktop/source-code-overview.md

 ---
-Description: This guide provides a list of third-party products and installers to package desktop applications.
+Description: An overview of topics for creating an MSIX package from source code
-title: Package a desktop app using third-party installers
+title: Building an MSIX package from your code
-author: dianmsft
+author: Huios (tajimha)
 ms.date: 01/27/2020
 ms.topic: article
 keywords: windows 10, uwp